F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 Rule 2: the 2-year cancellation rule (after F-5 is granted)

-Once you have F-5, the clock is different.
+Once you have F-5, the clock works differently.
 Your status auto-cancels if you do not re-enter Korea within 2 years from your departure date.
 You do not need to be in Korea continuously after F-5.
 But if you leave Korea and stay abroad for more than 2 years without returning, your F-5 status is gone and you must restart the entire application process.

 Track your departure dates.
-If you are planning an extended period abroad after receiving F-5, return to Korea before the 2-year mark.
+If you are planning an extended period abroad after receiving F-5, return to Korea before the 2-year mark, or file for the extension in advance.

 F-5 vs. naturalization: the real trade-off